-I remember coming across a quote about a year ago which said something to the effect of: “You can either be at peace with yourself and at war with the world or at war with yourself and at peace with the world.”
+I remember coming across a quote about a year ago which said something to the effect of: “You can either be at peace with yourself and war with the world or at war with yourself and peace with the world.”
 I tried to google it, but couldn’t find the author.

 So how about you?
-Which areas of your life you are at peace with yourself?
+Which areas of your life are you at peace with yourself?
 Which ones are you at peace with the world?
 Is there an overlap or conflict between the two?

 Are you struggling in a relationship?
 Do you have a specific view of where your relationship should be, but don’t know how to get there?